 George Turnbull’s shock departure from BLMC

-On 6 September, British Leyland announced that George Turnbull had resigned as Managing Director and its Austin-Morris division ‘by mutual consent’, prompting a major reorganisation of top positions within the corporation.
+On 6 September, British Leyland announced that George Turnbull had resigned as Managing Director and its Austin-Morris Division ‘by mutual consent’, prompting a major reorganisation of top positions within the corporation.
 His resignation came only a week after that of Filmer Paradise, the colourful Director of Sales at Austin-Morris, and left John Barber, the Deputy Chairman, as the undisputed number two to Lord Stokes, the Chairman.

 John Barber later said: ‘We had a complete difference in philosophy.
 He was more of a ‘doer’ and I was more of a planner.
 Coming from Ford it was inevitable.
 I was pushing Stokes towards moving upmarket; George wanted to be a high volume producer.’

 With the departure of George Turnbull, Bill Davis was appointed to the main Board in the newly-created position of Director of Manufacturing.
-Formerly Managing Director of the Rover-Triumph division, he would be responsible for worldwide manufacturing activities and for the volume manufacturing divisions, which took in the power and transmission division and the body and assembly division.
+Formerly Managing Director of the now-merged Rover-Triumph operation, he would be responsible for worldwide manufacturing activities and for the volume manufacturing divisions, which took in the power and transmission division and the body and assembly division.

 Business as usual despite the changes